xuefeicao/tdcca/README.md

 ### Intro to our package
 After installing our package locally, try to import tdcca in your python environment and learn about package's function.
 Note: our package name in pypi is tdcca.
+It is recommended that users scale the data before running our package.
 ```
 from tdcca import *
 help(multi_sim)